MakeSchool-Tutorials/Makestagram-Swift-V3/P26-Collection-Views/content.md

 In the code above:

 1. Create a reference to the location we want to read the user object from.
-1. Observer the `FIRDatabaseReference` to retrieve the user object.
+1. Observer the `DatabaseReference` to retrieve the user object.
 1. Check that the data returned is a valid user.
 If not, return an empty completion block.
 1. Retrieve all posts for the respective user.
-1. Return the completion block with a reference to the `FIRDatabaseReference`, user, and posts if successful.
+1. Return the completion block with a reference to the `DatabaseReference`, user, and posts if successful.

 You might be wondering why we use _observe_ instead of _observe single event_ as we do in all of our other service methods.
 This is because we've built our new profile service method to continuously observe the user object at the specified location for changes.
 If any changes occur, the completion closure will be executed again.